Airing: Reasons

 Air contains water vapour; warm air can hold more water than cold air.
 If the temperature of air drops past its dew point, the water will condense out.
 The dew point is the point where the relative humidity reaches 100%, and the air becomes supersaturated with water.

 If water condenses on pieces of equipment, it can cause rot, mould, mildew, and other deterioration.
 To prevent this, they are brought out in the open, and undersaturated air is circulated around them to dry them out.
 Some extant mildew can be killed by airing for several hours before vacuuming the cloth.

 In a building with forced-air heating, the air is brought in from the outside and warmed, so the indoor relative humidity is lowered.
 In cold weather, the relative humidity inside such a building will be very dry, and airing will not be as important.
 In warmer climates where heating is less-used, condensation is more likely to be a problem.
 As exhaled breath is at about 100% humidity, breathing in a room will encourage condensation.

 A human body heats and humidifies clothing it is wearing.
 Airing clothing after wearing dries it out again.

 Airing is used to reduce smells and allow clothing to be washed less frequently.
 Reduced microbial growth aside, a common source of smells is volatile organic compounds.
 As they are volatile, they will tend to evaporate into the air when articles are aired.

-Airing outdoors is best done when the outdoor humidity is lower, often 1000–1500, midmorning to midafternoon.
+Airing outdoors is best done when the outdoor humidity is lower, often between 10:00 a.m. and 3:00 p.m., midmorning to midafternoon.
 Airing for a few hours will prolong the life of fabric, but airing for too long in strong light can damage it.

 Equipment

 Clothing is often hung to air in a clothesline or clotheshorse, outdoors in dry weather, and indoors in wet.
 An overhead clothes airer may be used to save space.

 Delicate textiles are aired lying flat, in dim or shaded areas, to avoid fading the colours or weakening the fibers.
 A plastic sheet covered with a clean sheet, laid outdoors in the shade, can be used to air delicate items that can't be hung.

 A drying cover, a thin, dark-coloured, breathable cloth, is sometimes used to protect articles from the sun while heating and drying them in the sun.

-A external heating source allows items to be aired inside even in damp weather, but costs energy, especially if the hot air leaves too rapidly, before absorbing much moisture.
+An external heating source allows items to be aired inside even in damp weather, but costs energy, especially if the hot air leaves too rapidly, before absorbing much moisture.
 A drying cabinet heats a confined space in which items are hung, or shelved on slatted shelves, so the air can circulate; the leakiness of the cabinet can usually be adjusted.
 Aboard ship, a heated hanging locker fills a similar role.
 An airing cupboard often uses waste heat from an appliance (such as a water heater) to dry items on rods or slatted shelves.

 In climates where indoor humidity tends to rise too high and promote mould, airing cupboards may have separate ventilation.